AllBitsEqual/articles/articles/2021/2021-02-15_Series-DiscordBot-04.md

 }
 ```

-Every value given here is a valid value.
-Anything not in this list or of a wrong type will be discarded from the user input or old copies of the bot's config.
-This way we can make sure that the current config is always compatible.

 You should also add 2 lines to the rules in out .eslintrc file because we will need them soon to not get bugged by the linter about stuff that is working as intended / we want it to be.

 ```json=